moebiussurfing/ofxSurfingImGui/README.md

 ## Overview
 An **ImGui** toolkit for **openFrameworks** projects.

-Setup and Layout Management, **RAW ImGui Widgets** ported to OF, **ofParameter Helpers**, Docking helpers with a Laayout Presets Engine, and useful Snippets.
+Setup and Layout Management, **ofParameter Helpers** and **ImGui Widgets** ported to OF, Docking Helpers with a Layout Presets Engine, and useful Snippets.
-Some WIP or testing projects like Sequencer or Node Patching.
+Some WIP stuff like Sequencer or Node Patching testing projects.

 ## WORK IN PROGRESS!
 ```